Skip to main content

 Annotation boxes must all be the same size for their annotation group.
 So you should copy the first box of each group for all further annotations.

-Any errors you encounter will be displayed below the image as well as the problem annotation displayed in red.
+Any errors in your annotations are displayed in red.
 In general, common errors are:

 Your created scoreboard will now be stored in the 'Scoreboard' section of the scene settings.
 Here you can: